top of page

 H’ya-whe-yawhe-yaw!
 H’ya-whe-yawhe-yaw!")

-As soon as he spotted the young woman walking up to his place the old man smiled at her.
-Laying aside his hand drum and picking up his pipe, he invited Aki-waabigwan into his wiigiwaam (domed birchbark lodge) to sit with him at the fire.
-After entering the lodge she offered the old man asemaa (tobacco) and respectfully addressed him as follows: “Nimishoo!
+When he saw the young woman approaching his home, the old man smiled at her.
+He set aside his hand drum and picked up his pipe, inviting Aki-waabigwan into his wiigiwaam (birchbark lodge) to join him by the fire.
+Upon entering the lodge, she offered the old man asemaa (tobacco) and respectfully addressed him: “Nimishoo!
 Grandfather!
-If you allow me, I will tell you about what lives in my heart...”
+If you permit me, I will share what resides in my heart...”

-The old man nodded and, without speaking, accepted the tobacco.
-Then he lit his pipe, which had gone cold.
-After taking four puffs he nodded again, smiling.
-Sensing his friendly eyes upon her, Aki-waabigwan took a deep breath and commenced to tell her host about the stranger whom she had fallen in love with and her fear of never seeing him again in this life.
-Then, she told him about a dream-vision she had the night before:
+The old man nodded silently as he accepted the tobacco.
+He then lit his pipe, which had gone out.
+After taking four puffs, he nodded once more, smiling.
+Feeling his kind gaze on her, Aki-waabigwan took a deep breath and began to share with her host the story of the stranger she had fallen in love with and her fear of never seeing him again in this lifetime.
+She then recounted a dream-vision she experienced the previous night:

 “I lied down against the black